 What’s the catch?
 Well, the only downside is a slight increase in fuel consumption once 4WD is engaged, however, it’s a small price to pay for your safety and off-road capability.

 Next, we’ll investigate if you can attempt to off-road with a 4×2 under certain conditions.

 Can I off-road in a 4×2?

 So we’ve established the 4×4 has a very big advantage over its 4×2 counterparts.
 They are more stable and offer more traction on dirt, sand, snow, and rocks over a 4×2 of the same make and model.
 Assuming we are comparing apples with apples.

 With that being said, I would strongly advise owners of 4×2 to stick to gravel/dirt roads and improve safety slightly by immediately lowering your tire pressure and adjusting your driving style accordingly.
-Avoid all thick sand like beaches or dunes at all cost as you won’t get very far even with the fattest tires deflated to 0.8 bar.
+Avoid all thick sand like beaches or dunes at all costs as you won’t get very far even with the fattest tires deflated to 0.8 bar.

 As for rock crawling, that’s just a complete no-go since you need the front to pull you up and over large obstacles while the rear pushes.
 When there are cross axle obstacles that even challenge a 4×4 with open diffs, the 4×2 won’t make it very far, even in the most skilled of hands.

 So is it all doom and gloom with your 4×2?
 Does it not hold any trump cards over the 4×4?

 To find out where the 4×2 is superior read further